PERFORMING BREAST RECONSTRUCTION: Using State-of-the-Art Techniques

-Steven M. Katz, MD, has been actively involved in reconstructive breast surgery for many years, and he uses state-of-the-art reconstructive techniques, providing a range of different options to patients wanting breast reconstruction.
+At Stony Brook's Carol M. Baldwin Breast Care Center, our plastic surgeons use the state-of-the-art reconstructive techniques, providing a range of different options to patients wanting breast reconstruction.

 Breast reconstruction is an operation carried out to restore breast shape and replace breast tissue lost during a mastectomy or, occasionally, a lumpectomy.
 The operative goal is to match the opposite breast as closely as possible.

 There are many benefits to breast reconstruction.
 These include restoration of a woman's feeling of being whole again, as well as her self-confidence and feelings of femininity.
 In clothes, the appearance of the reconstructed breast will be similar to that prior to the mastectomy, and without clothes the breast mound will restore the natural shape of her breast.

 On a practical side, breast reconstruction eliminates the need for external artificial breasts (prostheses) which can be uncomfortable and awkward to wear.

 It is important to note that reconstructive breast surgery does not interfere with future treatments such as radiotherapy, chemotherapy, or detection of recurrent breast cancer.
 It also does not increase the risk of recurrence of the breast cancer.